Michal124/taskShare/README.md

-# toDoApp
+# taskShare
-My Firebase school project
+Aplication to manage task and chat with Firebase backend